An estimated 1.2 percent of American adults have obsessive-compulsive disorder (OCD). Are you one of them?

 Depression is one of the most common mental health conditions affecting adults.
 Almost five percent of people in the United States experience depressive symptoms, and this percentage seems consistent with worldwide statistics.

 There are many potential causes of depression, and not all forms of depression are long-term.
+Leading causes of depression include genetic, environmental, and psychological factors.
 Major depressive disorder is what most people think of when they think of “clinical” or “chronic” depression.

 Depression isn’t just being sad.
 Common OCD symptoms in adults include (but aren’t limited to):